tarantool/cartridge/rst/topics/failover.rst

 instance in the cluster thinks that the leader is the first **healthy** instance in the failover priority list, while instance health is determined according to the membership status (the SWIM protocol).
+**Not recommended** to use on large clusters in production.
+If you have highload production cluster, use stateful failover with ``etcd`` instead.

 The member is considered healthy if both are true: